 Business Plan Preparation Guide

-The importance of a business plan is often devalued.
-It's your business backbone; an analysis of your offering, the challenges it will face and the steps needed to achieve success.
+The importance of a business plan sometimes gets devalued.
+However, it's your business backbone; an analysis of your offering, the challenges it faces and the steps needed to achieve long-term success.

 Some people write plans as a reference point and others for a specific audience.